COVID-19 cases in Sedgwick County now at 556, with 407 recoveries

 SEDGWICK COUNTY, Kan.
 (KSNW) – The Sedgwick County Health Department is reporting 556 positive COVID-19 cases as of Sunday, May 24.
-The number of cases is up by 3 since Saturday.
+The number of cases is up by three since Saturday.
+There have been 407 recoveries and 21 deaths.

 According to the health department, a total of 10,430 people have been tested for the coronavirus in Sedgwick County.